 Ignacio Martín-Baró Human Rights Essay Competition

-The Pozen Center awards three cash prizes to current University of Chicago College students in the amount of $500 each for the best essays in the field of human rights.
-Submissions may be analytic or critical essays, empirical research papers, term papers or personal essays on any human rights issue.
+The Pozen Center’s annual Ignacio Martín-Baró Human Rights Essay Competition recognizes excellence in writing about human rights, awarding three cash prizes (of $500 each) to current University of Chicago College students for the best essays in the field.
+Submissions may be analytic or critical essays, empirical research papers, term papers, or personal essays on any human rights issue.
 Essay topics are not restricted to the field of Latin American studies.

-Essays should be limited to 6,250 words.
-Submissions will be judged by content and clarity of writing.
+Essays should be 6,250 words or less.
+Submissions will be judged by the content and clarity of the writing.
+Only students in the College are eligible for this award.

-The Ignacio Martín-Baró Human Rights Essay Competition winners are selected by a committee of Pozen Center faculty board members.
-Award announcements are made by mid-May.
+The Ignacio Martín-Baró Human Rights Essay Competition winners are selected by a committee of Pozen Center Faculty Board members.
+Award announcements are made in mid-May.

-The Martín Baró Endowed Program was established to honor the memory of Ignacio Martín Baró, who lived a life committed to the human values of democracy, social justice, and service to the poor, silenced, and dispossessed.
+The Martín-Baró Endowed Program was established to honor the memory of Ignacio Martín-Baró, who lived a life committed to democracy, social justice, and service to the poor, the silenced, and the dispossessed.

 Martín-Baró taught at the Universidad de Centro America in El Salvador and was a leading scholar on social justice and human rights.
 In 1989, he and seven others were assassinated by the Salvadoran army for their commitment to El Salvador’s dispossessed.